TreeHacks/hardware_hackpack/README.md

 #### Code

-Uncomment the rest of the code in the irmotor.py and run it!
+Follow the code in the irservo.py file.
+Run the code either by saving it as main.py on the board or by running it through Thonny as we had done earlier with the 'blink' example.

 #### Demo